Seville Cathedral (Catedral de Sevilla): A Visitor's Guide

 Tips and Tactics: How to Make the Most of Your Visit to Seville Cathedral

 - Timing: Allow a couple of hours for a visit to the cathedral and additional time to climb to the top of the Giralda Tower (the spectacular views are worth it).
-Please note that the last entry to both attractions is an hour before closing time.
+Please note that the last entry is an hour before closing time.

 - Nighttime Magic: While the morning is the best time to visit the monuments (the interiors are only open during daytime), the evening has its charms.
-At nighttime, the facades of the cathedral and the Giralda Tower are illuminated and have a magical ambience.
-It's a wonderful experience to see the lovely exteriors in the glow of evening.
+At nighttime, the facades of the cathedral and the Giralda tower are illuminated and have a magical ambience.
+It's a wonderful experience to see the monument in the glow of evening.

 Calle de las Sierpes